Sachin-Analyst/Tax-App/README.md

-# Tax-App — TaxClarity
+# Tax-App  TaxClarity
 Welcome to TaxClarity.
-This repository presents a fully client-side Indian income tax calculator built for salaried individuals.
-The app addresses a real everyday need — helping people instantly compare the old and new tax regimes for FY 2025-26, find out which one saves more money, and understand their TDS refund or payable status.
-Built with React (Vite), Tailwind CSS, and pure client-side JavaScript — no backend, no login, no data stored anywhere.
+This repository presents a fully client side Indian income tax calculator built for salaried individuals.
+The app addresses a real everyday need  helping people instantly compare the old and new tax regimes for FY 2025-26, find out which one saves more money, and understand their TDS refund or payable status.
+Built with React (Vite), Tailwind CSS, and pure client-side JavaScript  no backend, no login, no data stored anywhere.

 ----